 As a caregiver, personal support worker, or customer receiving supports, do you have concerns about the current I/DD workforce crisis?
 You may be struggling to find and keep good caregivers.
 If you're a professional in the field, you may be experiencing struggles of your own, including income, benefits, or access to effective training.

-Starting in January, you can tell UCP Oregon your story, and we'll do all the work for you!
+You can tell UCP Oregon your story, and we'll do all the work for you!
 We'll be sharing stories with the media, the legislature, the Governor's Advocacy Office, and the Governor.

 This is a great way to have your voice heard, especially if you're not comfortable working through a formal complaint process.
 That's okay.
 Everyone is unique, and every effort you make to share with others is important.